 It's always a logistical challenge to get from work to Bristol in good time for a weekday gig and this was no exception.
 After a quick change at home, drive to the city and parking, I made my way with some bemusement through the vibrant Christmas market (on 8th November?!) to the venue.

-The support had been listed as 'TBC', but I fully expected to miss them anyway as I go through the doors just before 8.00pm.
-As it happens, I don't think there was anyone preceding the tour DJ, who was still playing as I queued at the bar for my £3 soft drink.
+The support had been listed as 'TBC', but I fully expected to miss them anyway as I went through the doors just before 8.00pm.
+As it happened, I don't think there was anyone preceding the tour DJ, who was still playing as I queued at the bar for my £3 soft drink.

 The show was advertised with a strict curfew of 10.00pm, common practice these days to turf out the gig goers and get the clubbers in until the wee hours of the next day.
 After what seemed like an interminable wait, although in truth barely half an hour, Ibibio Sound Machine took to the stage.